m-dennisgocong/make-border-radius/README.md

 This project is made purely for fun and it's still under development.
 I will try to implement Classes and make it more organize.

 Check out my [100 CSS Art Challenge](https://github.com/m-dennisgocong/100CSSArt-Challenge), this is also one of the reason behind making this project so I can shape my ```<div>``` easier and faster when making CSS art.
-This is based on my personal preference there is a lot of CSS generator Tool you can use.
+This is based on my personal preference, feel free to use it.

 ## Credits